webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 ### Additional Scope

-To include more pages than what is selected by the crawl scope, you can specify scoping rules that will add those pages to the scope.
+To include more pages than what is selected by the [crawl scope](#crawl-scope), you can specify scoping rules that will add those pages to the scope.

+#### Include Directly Linked Pages

+When enabled, the crawler will follow any hyperlink that is on a page selected by the crawl scope.
+This can be useful for capturing supplementary pages without having to manually add their URLs.

+Links will only be followed one level deep (aka “one hop out”).
+For example, given a site crawl of [webrecorder.net](https://webrecorder.net/), the crawler will visit [github.com/webrecorder](https://github.com/webrecorder/) because it is hyperlinked in the footer of the website.
+The crawler will _not_ visit any of the links on the GitHub page (like [github.com/webrecorder/browsertrix](https://github.com/webrecorder/browsertrix/)) because those links are two visits (or “hops”) away from the crawl URL that is in scope.

 #### Use Smart Scoping Rules